Updated: May 7, 2025

 Luxury properties in Lisbon

-High-end real estate in areas like Avenida da Liberdade, Santo António, Parque das Nações, Santa Maria Maior, Chiado, and Príncipe Real includes spacious penthouses, renovated castles with exquisite Portuguese architecture, and contemporary villas with rooftop terraces, natural light, private pools, and smart home technology.
+High-end real estate in prime luxury areas like Avenida da Liberdade, Santo António, Parque das Nações, Santa Maria Maior, Chiado, and Príncipe Real includes spacious penthouses and townhouses with exquisite Portuguese architecture and modern apartments with rooftop terraces, natural light, private pools, and smart home technology.

 Real estate costs in Lisbon